 These strain gauges are arranged in what is called a Wheatstone Bridge Circuit (see load cell circuit animated diagram).
 This means that four strain gages are interconnected as a loop circuit and the measuring grid of the force being measured is aligned accordingly.

 The load cell amplifier module (or load cell signal converters) provide regulated excitation voltage to the load cell Wheatstone bridge amplifier and convert the mv/V output signal into another form of signal that is more useful to the user.
-The signal generated by the strain gage bridge is low strength signal and may not work with other components of the system, such as PLC, data acquisition modules (DAQ), load cell data logger, computers, or microprocessors.
+The signal generated by the strain gage bridge is low strength signal and may not work with other components of the load cell monitoring system, such as PLC, data acquisition modules (DAQ), load cell data logger, computers, or microprocessors.
 Thus, strain gauge amplifier functions include excitation voltage, noise filtering or attenuation, signal amplification, and output signal conversion (i.e. load cell ADC ).

 Furthermore, the change in the strain gauge amplifier voltage output is calibrated to be linearly proportional to the Newtonian force applied to the flexure.